Enhanced negative capacitance in La-doped Pb(Zr$_{0.4}$Ti$_{0.6}$)O$_3$ ferroelectric capacitor from tuning of bias voltage pulse: Results and Discussion

 \section{Results and Discussion}

 In Fig. 1, we show the $\theta$-2$\theta$ and RSM data for both the films.
 The structure is considered to be pseudocubic as the films grow epitaxially on cubic SrTiO$_3$ substrates.
 The insets of Figs. 1(a),(b) show the results of the detector scans about asymmetric (111) and (210) planes as well as about symmetric (002) and (111) planes for, respectively, the (001) and (111) films.
 Figures 1(c),(d), on the other hand, show the RSM about asymmetric (113) and symmetric (111) planes for, respectively, the (001) and (111) films.
 The lattice parameters were estimated to be $a$ = 4.00 ($\pm$0.007), $c$ = 4.09 ($\pm$0.002) [$c/a$ = 1.02] and $a$ = 4.08 ($\pm$0.002), $c$ = 4.09 ($\pm$0.003) [$c/a$ = 1.002] for the (001) and (111) films.
 The $c/a$ ratio is the `pseudotetragonality’ of the structure which measures the extent of distortion from the cubic structure \cite{Luo}.
 The $c/a$ ratio deviates from 1.00 in non-cubic structures.
 In the present case, while the $c/a$ ratio is close to 1.00 (actually 1.002) for the film with (111) plane orientation, it is higher (1.02) for the film with (001) plane orientation.
 It indicates that the film with (001) plane oriented parallel to the surface of the film is more distorted compared to the undistorted cubic structure.
 Smaller lattice mismatch between LSMO and STO induces larger pseudotetragonality in the (001) film while the converse is true for the (111) film resulting in a more relaxed state with lower pseudotetragonality.
+The thickness of PLZT for both films (001) and (111) is $\sim$100 nm and the roughness determined using the atomic force microscopy topography images, recorded from different positions of the films, varies within 1.50-7.00 nm.
+The thickness of film we have used in our study has widely been reported for observing strain relaxation and robust ferroelectricity with minimum leakage current density.
+Since the roughness of the film surface is less than 10\% of the film thickness, the surface is relatively smooth and the spatial uniformity of applied electric field is maintained which is essential for observing consistent results in the case of the transient negative capacitance measurements.
+The XPS data for the La$^{3+}$, Pb$^{2+}$, Ti$^{4+}$, and O$^{2-}$ ions are shown in the supplementary materials document.
+Fitting of the peaks by Peak 41 software reveals that the oxygen stoichiometry in the films is different.
+While in (001) film, the oxygen vacancy concentration is $\sim$11\%, it is $\sim$7\% in the (111) film.
+This accounts for a bit higher leakage in the (001) film.